 And so there’s no time to change any money at the Western Union building opposite the visa place, we’re back on the bus (which displays a “we allow 20 minutes for passport and visa” sign) and after a cursory check of numbers of passengers and their passports by someone wearing a uniform, we’re on our way.
 There are ATMs once you arrive in Pakse, but you’ll want to read our guide to Laos ATMs before you get there.

 30 minutes later we’re driving across the Friendship Bridge into Pakse, the Laos border town.

-Sensibly the bus would stop here – i.e. in the centre, but it turns right and heads 8 kilometres out of town to the Southern Bus Station, which is also called the 8-kilometre bus station.
-Because it is 8 kilometres from Pakse.
-And it’s here where we have no choice but to get into a songthaew pick up (although, it’s called a tuk-tuk here) to take us back the 8 km back to Pakse centre.
+Sensibly the bus would stop here – i.e. in the center, but it turns right and heads 8 kilometers out of town to the Southern Bus Station, which is also called the 8-kilometer bus station.
+Because it is 8 kilometers from Pakse.
+And it’s here where we have no choice but to get into a songthaew pick up (although, it’s called a tuk-tuk here) to take us back the 8 km back to Pakse center.

 Our driver speaks no English.
 Luckily the Korean from the bus speaks Laos and English and tells us that yes we can pay in Thai baht as we have no Laotian Kip yet.
 The fee is 20,000 kip or 80 baht each (US$ 2.47) and the driver will drop us at our hotel.

 Map of Bus Stations and Border Crossings for Bangkok to Pakse

 You can also see the map online here.